niess/pumas-luajit/docs/docs/api/primary/MuonFlux.md

 ## Constructor

 The [MuonFlux](MuonFlux.md) constructor requires a spectrum model to be provided as first argument.
-Optionally one can also provide a sampling altitude as well as a specific vertical axis or origin for the model.
-By default spectrum models are provided w.r.t. local vertical using the WGS84 ellipsoid (GPS altitude).
+Optionally one can also provide a default model altitude as well as a specific vertical axis or origin.
+If not specified spectrum models are provided w.r.t. the local vertical using the WGS84 ellipsoid (GPS altitude).
 Available models are listed in the table below.
 Their altitude (range) is also indicated.
 {: .justify}